newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 ~~~~~~~~~

 The phonebook list will be displayed from the following URL.
 You can add a new
-phonebook by clicking ``Add phonebook`` and adding name of the phonebook and its
+phonebook by clicking ``Add phonebook`` and adding the name of the phonebook and its
 description, Also from the phonebook list, click on the phonebook that you want
 to update.